 What is gum disease?

-Gum disease—also known as periodontal disease or periodontitis—is a bacterial infection that can, over time, harm the gums and bone that support your teeth.
+Gum disease—also known as periodontal disease—is a bacterial infection that can, over time, harm the gums and bone that support your teeth.
 With timely treatment and good at-home care, you and your dental professional can fight the infection, allowing your gums to heal, get stronger, and hold your teeth more securely.

 What are pockets?

-If gum infection is not treated, the gums can begin to pull back, creating pockets of space between the teeth and gums.
+If gum infection is not treated, the gums can begin to pull back, creating pockets of diseased tissue between the teeth and gums.
 As a pocket deepens, the tooth can become less supported, and bacteria can spread even deeper.

 Why is pocket depth important?